 Students who work with him learn to enhance clarity, focus, and judgment, be more skillful decision-makers, and improve their communication and interpersonal relationships and quality of life.
 They move beyond their past limitations to higher levels of contribution and well-being.

-He co-created and co-leads the Leading Mindfully Executive Education program at the University of Virginia’s Darden School of Business and is distinguished fellow at the Fowler Center for Business as an Agent of World Benefit at the Weatherhead School of Management at Case Western Reserve University.
+He is also a core faculty member in the global Inner MBA program.
+He is co-founder and partner of Transform LLC in Tokyo, Japan, with Drucker alums Soichiro Inagaki and Katsu Fujita.
+He leads the Self-Management for Social Leaders program with ETIC.
+Japan.
+He co-created and co-leads the Leading Mindfully Executive Education program at the University of Virginia’s Darden School of Business and leads the Mindfulness for Effective Leadership Certificate at the Weatherhead School of Management at Case Western Reserve University.
 He also co-founded the Quality of Life Research Center with Mihaly Csikszentmihalyi and Jeanne Nakamura in 1999.

 He has been a keynote speaker at Wisdom 2.0 (San Francisco), TEDxOrangeCoast, the Mindful Leadership Summit (Washington, DC), the Mindful Leadership Global Forum (Sydney), Mindfulness in Business Conference (Stockholm & Copenhagen), Sweden Mindfulness Week (Tallberg), Mindfulness at Work (UK), and the Mindfulness at Work Conference (Berkeley).

-He has designed and led leadership development programs for a wide variety of organizations, including those in Fortune 200 aerospace, Fortune 50 banking and finance, accounting, law, pharmaceuticals, the arts, and civic nonprofits.
-Program impacts have lead to positive professional, personal, and financial outcomes.
+He has designed and led leadership development programs for various organizations, including those in Fortune 200 aerospace, Fortune 50 banking and finance, accounting, law, pharmaceuticals, the arts, and civic nonprofits.
+Program impacts have led to positive professional, personal, and financial outcomes.